hlandgarten/hlandgarten-eleventy/src/volumes/volume1.md

 ### James Bond

 It was also during that time that Alan and I discovered the world of James Bond.
-We became obsessed with the Ian Fleming books and read every one of them.
+I became obsessed with the Ian Fleming books and read every one of them.
 When *Goldfinger* and later *Thunderball* were released in theaters, we traveled together into Manhattan to see them at the Forum Theater in Times Square.
 The combination of espionage, technology, and confidence that Bond exuded captivated us, and it added a new dimension to our adolescent worldview.
 This fascination would eventually feed into my later appreciation for spy fiction, strategy, and gadgets — all part of the intellectual and cultural backdrop that shaped my formative years.

 ### Learning to Drive